Buncefield fire: Criminal liability

 The site is covered by the COMAH regulations.
-The Control of Major Accidents and Hazards Regulations are jointly enforced by the "competent authority" which is formed of the Environment Agency and the Health and Safety Executive.
+The Control of Major Accidents and Hazards Regulations are jointly enforced by the competent authority which is formed of the Environment Agency and the Health and Safety Executive.
 They carried out an investigation during and following the fire.

-In April 2010 the five companies accused of causing the explosion faced a criminal prosecution brought by the Health and Safety Executive and the Environment Agency.
+In April 2010, the five companies accused of causing the explosion faced a criminal prosecution brought by the Health and Safety Executive and the Environment Agency.
 Two defendants, Total UK and British Pipeline Agency Limited, had already pleaded guilty to offences under the Health and Safety at Work Act.
 The remaining three, Hertfordshire Oil Storage Ltd, TAV Engineering Ltd and Motherwell Control Systems were found guilty in June 2010.
 TAV Engineering Ltd and Motherwell Control Systems were found guilty of failing to protect their employees.
 Hertfordshire Oil Storage Ltd was found guilty of failing to prevent major accidents and limit their effects and then pleaded guilty to causing pollution to enter controlled waters underlying the vicinity around the site, contrary to the Water Resources Act.

 Sentencing took place in July 2010.
-Total UK was fined £3.6m, plus £2.6m in costs.
-Hertfordshire Oil Storage Limited was fined £1.45m and £1m in costs.
+Total UK was fined £3.6 m, plus £2.6 m in costs.
+Hertfordshire Oil Storage Limited was fined £1.45 m and £1 m in costs.
 The British Pipeline Agency was fined £300,000 plus £480,000 costs.
 Motherwell Control Systems and TAV Engineering were fined £1,000 each.
 Local MP Mike Penning called the modest fines "insulting".